 Though I still enjoy coding in Visual Studio Code better (because of window management and shortcuts mainly), Visual Studio proper is a beast of an IDE.
 The refactors it can do and the things it knows about your application is downright impressive when you have not been exposed to that beforehand.

 The C# debugger is also very powerful, allowing you to jump back an forth in execution unlike anything I have experienced in XDebug.

 Not everyone’s happy

 Apart from how the project was managed at the beginning, his main gripes seem to revolve around having to explicitly configure how things talk to each other in Core.
-IIS and the .Net Framework seem to have been really tightly integrated and the lines where they talked to each other seem to blur when I listen to him describe it.
-There’s none of that plug and play architecture in the cross platform .Net Core implementation.
+IIS and the .NET Framework seem to have been really tightly integrated inthe past and the lines where they talked to each other seem to blur when I listen to him describe it.
+There’s none of that plug and play architecture in the cross platform .NET Core implementation.